Plumbing Sewer Backup & Drain — Santa Clara, CA

 - Call or schedule online.
 Book your sewer backup & drain in Santa Clara online or by phone and pick a 2-hour window.
 We confirm in under five minutes with the assigned tech's name and photo.

 - On-site diagnosis.
-On arrival we diagnose the sewer backup & drain on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+The tech diagnoses your sewer backup & drain at the house — free on most repairs, $39 for minor service calls and waived if you proceed — and walks you through the issue and the fix before starting.

-Sewer Backup & Drain the United States starts at from $249, every sewer backup & drain quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
+Sewer Backup & Drain in Santa Clara, CA starts at from $249, every sewer backup & drain quote is flat-rate and presented in writing before work begins — no surprise add-ons, no hourly creep.
 Seniors (65+) and military save 10% on labor, and financing covers projects over $1,500 at 0% APR for 12 months, with no prepayment penalty.

 Santa Clara homeowners choose us for sewer backup & drain because we're genuinely local to Santa Clara County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
 Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in California's Mediterranean climate region.
 Looking for a sewer backup & drain company in Santa Clara, CA?
 That's exactly what we are — local, licensed, and accountable to Santa Clara County.

 Our sewer backup & drain carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the sewer backup & drain we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote sewer backup & drain on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate sewer backup & drain quote is written and good for 30 days.

-Areas we serve for sewer backup & drain
+Where we provide sewer backup & drain

 We provide sewer backup & drain throughout Santa Clara, CA and the surrounding Santa Clara County area.
 Serving Old Quad, Rivermark and surrounding neighborhoods.